 Our Board of trustees get to know the academy by visiting during the day, attending meetings and reading all the relevant papers beforehand.
 We have a Board of Trustee Code of Conduct which includes acting in strict confidence.

-The trustees meet once a term for a full meeting of the Board and each main committee meets also meets once a term.
+The trustees meet once a term for a full meeting of the Board and each main committee also meets once a term. .

 The main committees are: –

-For more information on the committees please contact the Clerk to Directors and the Governing body.
+For more information on the Board of Trustees, please contact Kathy Turner, the Clerk to the Trustees, on 01743 563288 or at kathleen.turner@